What Is ACOS? And How Do I Calculate Amazon ACOS?

 How do I set my TACOS and how does it relate to bidding?

-Let’s take a look at the calculation behind what the perfect bid actually looks like.
-It’s average order value times your conversion rate, divided by one over your Target ACOS, equals what you should be paying every single click.
+Now, let’s examine the calculation that determines what the perfect bid actually entails.
+It involves taking your average order value, multiplying it by your conversion rate, and then dividing that by one over your Target ACOS.
+This result equals what you should ideally be paying for every single click.

-If you somehow were able to go inside your Amazon account and optimize every single keyword or ad group to this calculation, you would never be overbidding and you would never be underbidding.
+If, hypothetically, you were able to go inside your Amazon account and optimize every single keyword or ad group according to this calculation, you would ensure that you are never overbidding and never underbidding.

 To automate this process, we made a bid ACOS calculator so you can bid the perfect amount every time and hit your Target ACOS and control your profit margin.